hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_an_abstract_wallpaper_inspired_by_the_shapes_and_col_464bdc24-0ef8-4b56-9cd3-de0365bc9b2a-0_2.content.md

 ## Contact

 Have a question or comment about our quantum-inspired design?
-Get in touch with us at [email protected] or follow us on Twitter @quantumdesigns.
+Get in touch with us at me@pavolhejny.com or follow us on Twitter @quantumdesigns.
 We'd love to hear from you!

 <!--